sahidul03/ecommerceStartUp/README.md

-# Mean crud App
+# Order Placement App

+In this project you can create Item category, Item list and you can make order items.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.

-## At first Build the app

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Then Run the server
+## Steps

+01. Install Node, MongoDB.
+02. Go to project directory.
+03. Run: npm install.
+04. Run: ng build
-Run `npm start` in terminal and hit this link http://localhost:3000/#/books
+05. Run `npm start` in terminal and hit this link http://localhost:3000/#/categories

 ## Further help